 TGbc Editor: please update this subclause as shown below:

-The Destination URI element contains URI and ESS Detection Interval values from the requesting STA that the responding STA can be used to deliver Event or Diagnostic Report frames.
+The Destination URI element contains URI and ESS Detection Interval values from the requesting STA that the responding STA can use to deliver Event or Diagnostic Report frames.
 The format of the Destination URI element is shown in Figure 9-543 (Destination URI element format).